 In 2018 members of the European Parliament have voted for an end of palm oil in agrofuels.
 The European Council of Ministers has not brought itself to do sth. about it before but conversly wanted to increase the quota of agrofuels in diesel oil.
 Unfortunately this resulted in an unprecedented lobbying campaign by Indonesia and Malaysia, the two biggest palm oil producers.
 Indonesia threatened Europe not to buy any plains manufactured by Airbus any more.
 Besides this an unilateral ban on palm oil would likely have violated WTO rules.

 Finally the critics of the new rule have won so that an end to palm oil in agrofuels is now planned not before 2030.
 That is why by now EU member states would be required to do something about it.
 In 2020 the quota of 7% for agrofuels will cease to exist.
-Even when it concerns canola as source of biofuel the indirect land usage effects (ILU) need to be taken into account because the area efficiency of canola is even less than that of palm oil (0.7 instead of 3.3 tons per hectare and year).
+When it concerns canola as source of biofuel the indirect land usage effects (ILU) need also to be taken into account because the area efficiency of canola is even less than that of palm oil (0.7 instead of 3.3 tons per hectare and year).
 The efficiency of soy is lowest with 0.4 tons per hectare and year for oil.
 The quota is a quota for renewables and it could also be met by green synthetic fuels made of wind and solar energy.